This is our detailed comparison of two popular expat financial services: Wise vs Revolut.

 Both Wise and Revolut allow you to easily cancel your physical card from within the app, if you lose it.
 And both companies now offer virtual cards, which only exist on your phone and can’t be lost.

 Revolut wins on cards, thanks to its lack of conversion fees and wider range of cards.
 That includes the important choice between Visa or MasterCard.
-NB, Wise has plans to launch a Visa card in 2022.
+NB, Wise has plans to launch a Visa card.

 6. Security & transparency

 Keeping your funds safe is of paramount importance.
 If you’re in the UK, your regular bank account will be covered by the Financial Services Compensation Scheme (FSCS).
 This scheme protects bank users if their bank fails.

 Neither Wise or Revolut is covered by FSCS, as neither currently holds a banking licence in the UK.

 However, Wise is covered by the Financial Conduct Authority (FCA), which regulates the UK’s financial services industry.